queenola/hello-world/README.md

 I am a front-end web dev @ START INNOVATION HUB,
-I am passionate about creating a better world with the use of technology , As a woman,the whole world tend to think less of us when it comes technology but am here to prove them wrong,like its known women are multi-taskers, we can actually do more than just being a mother for children, we can become mothers of technology! all it takes is ONE WOMAN at a time to lift another woman!
+I am passionate about creating a better world with the use of technology , As a woman,the whole world tend to think less of us when it comes technology but I'm here to prove them wrong,like its known women are multi-taskers, we can actually do more than just being a mother for children, we can become mothers of technology! all it takes is ONE WOMAN at a time to lift another woman!